OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/options/screen/view.md

 ---
 title: view
-description: This page provides guidance on using view feature that offers preset options under the presets folder.
+description: "This page provides guidance on using view feature that offers preset" options under the presets folder.
 The categories include template.ini, high_IV.ini, among others.
 Learn how to effectively use the view command in Python.
 keywords: